 What to see and do

 Explore the military villages, where you can chat to members of all the Armed Forces and learn more about the vehicles and equipment they use, or get careers advice.
-Have a go at the Navy’s ‘Hang Tough’ challenge, climb on-board the Royal Marines’ all-terrain vehicles and see the Army’s Combat Support Boat up close.
+Navigate your way through the Navy’s minefield using mine detection equipment, or climb on-board the Royal Marines’ all-terrain vehicles, or give the Army’s climbing wall a try!

 Be amazed at the arena

 There’s a packed arena programme to enjoy, with demonstrations, parades and live music.
-Watch the Parade of Standards led by the Tavistock Stannary Brass Band at 11am or see the City of Plymouth Pipe Band perform at 1.10pm.
-For some thrilling action, catch the Devonport Services RFC rugby demonstration at 1.35pm or watch the Team Endeavour Punishers Wheelchair rugby match at 3.30pm.
-Listen to the award-winning Rock Choir at 4.10pm.
+Watch the Parade of Standards led by the Tavistock Stannary Brass Band at 11am, then look up to the sky, to see the Red Arrows, the aerobatic display team of the Royal Air Force, who will be thrilling the crowds with a flypast at 11.18am, (subject to weather and operational commitments).
+For some more exciting action, catch the HMNB Devonport Field Gun demonstration at 2pm or watch the Team Endeavour Punishers Wheelchair rugby match – Army v Navy at 3pm.

 Don’t miss the Junior Field Gun tournaments taking place throughout the day too, in their dedicated arena at the Elliot Street end of Plymouth Hoe.